 To some, the evolution of cricket may be seen as being positive.
 There is no doubt that a player hitting a six in the last over to win a 20/20 match can be very exciting or a run out on the last ball to claim victory, but when I look back and compare my cricketing memories with the game as it is in 2019, the modern variety “is just not cricket.”

-As I sit here at midnight on a February evening in the stifling heat and humidity of suburban Sydney, I feel most uncomfortable.
+As I sit here at midnight on a February evening in the stifling heat and humidity of a Sydney beachside suburb, I feel most uncomfortable.
 Sweat is dripping off my brow and the last thing I would want to do at the moment, is chase a ball around a football pitch.
-If however I was an A League or W League professional footballer, this would be my lot for the greater part of my football season and not in the comparative cool of midnight.
+If, however I was an Australian male or female professional footballer, this would be my lot from October through to April, not in the relative cool of midnight but in the much warmer hours of the day.

 During an SBS televised debate in 1984, Eddie Thompson, the former Australian national team coach said that playing in summer, would mean that soccer would only have to compete with cricket for spectators and media coverage.
 Thompson also said that “cricket was not everybody’s cup of tea,” although I would have expected no less a comment from a Scotsman.